mestorlx/docs.diadata.org/_build/html/_sources/blockchain-scrapers.rst.txt

             window: 20s

 Make sure to enable pruning so that only the latest mined blocks are stored in the container.
+Add persistency in /home/srv for the daemon data, so it can restart without needing to resynch the blockchain.

 Go Wrapper
 ----------